WHY we need you in Sri Lanka

 With the help of the University of Peradeniya, Teaching Hospital Kandy hosts undergraduate training programmes for university students who are studying medicine.
 The Post Graduate Institute of Medicine (PGIM) assigns post-graduate trainees, registrars and senior registrars to train people in medicine and for them to gain hands on experience.
 The hospital has over 2200 beds and acts as a training facility for inspiring medical students (being overlooked by professional staff).

-Volunteering on this project, your main role is to observe or monitor the patients, treatments, techniques, and assist professional doctors and nurses working at the hospital.
+Volunteering on this project, your main role is to observe the patients, treatments, techniques, and assist professional doctors and nurses working at the hospital.
 This is a fantastic opportunity to learn more about overseas healthcare and to share your knowledge with the staff.

 Location